pchiorean/Indentz/lib/README.md

 }
 ```

-See, for example, `DefaultSwatches.jsx` for an actual implementation.
+See, for example, `AddSwatches.jsx` for an actual implementation.

 There are some additional functions in this file, one being: